Foundational Economy (FE) Challenge ~ Our project to promote community resilience and encourage local spending on support for people in RCT

 - for businesses in RCT to be encouraged and supported to connect with one another, to be able to deliver the services that keep people safe and happy in their homes,

 - to broker connections between businesses and public services commissioners.

 It is hoped the impact of the project will be to boost resilience, cooperation and compassion in the community and generate a best practice model for other areas of Wales.

 The project is being carried out against a backdrop of challenging circumstances for RCT, firstly due to the devastating floods that took place in February 2020, and lately due to the Coronavirus (COVID-19) pandemic.
 The project team is grateful to each and every person so far who has given their time to support this project, and we will continue to connect with people to explore how we can contribute to supporting community resilience.

-The FE Challenge is a national initiative by the Ministry for Economy and Transport to support creative approaches for growing community prosperity across a sector known as the Foundational Economy, and is a key part of the Government’s long-term Economic Plan.
+The FE Challenge is a national initiative by the Ministry for Economy and Transport to support creative approaches for growing community prosperity across a sector known as the Foundational Economy.
+According to Business Wales, the Foundational economy is.

 Project Lead Dafydd Thomas said,

 “We’re particularly interested in working with local businesses in the area who deliver services that keep people happy and healthy in their homes and communities.
 These might be local care providers, cafès, grocers, hairdressers, painters, gardeners...
 We’d really like to see if these smaller organisations are happy and willing to work together to provide services at a scale they’d never be able to deliver on their own.”